- Treasurer’s report

 This may seem a long way ahead, but (as with any other holiday) it has to be booked well in advance, and I have already had to pay an initial (non-returnable) deposit of £500 to secure places on the weekend we want.

-So I am asking for names and a £20 deposit per person from those who would like to go.
+So I am asking for names and a £10 deposit per person from those who would like to go.
+I must have these by the end of January at the latest.

 I am happy to receive the rest of the money at any time – either in installments, or a lump sum.
 (I keep careful records!)

-It will be a question of ‘First Come – First Served’ for the remaining places as I doubt I will be able to get any more when all 25 places have gone.
+It will be a question of ‘First Come – First Served’ for the remaining 3 places, as I will not be able to get any more when all 25 places have gone.

 If you would like to find out what the Pilgrimage entails, have a word with Fr.
 Christopher, or with one of those who came on our pilgrimage this year.

-If you have never been to Walsingham, why not think about going next year?
+If you have never been to Walsingham, why not think about going this year?

 If you would like your name added to the list, please have a word with me as soon as possible.